dkdps/pico-w-mongoose-rtos/README.md

 ## General Outline
 1. `main.c` is where you define the task methods, their priorities and where you dispatch the tasks.
 It also contains some code to enable a DHCP server and hotspot for the pi pico.
-2. `net.c` All of the web server API stuff goes in here.# pico-w-mongoose-rtos
+2. `net.c` All of the web server API stuff goes in here.